segunjkf/segunjkf/README.md

-- 👋 Hi, I’m Saka-aiyedun segun
+- 👋 Hi, I’m Saka-aiyedun Segun
 - 👀 I’m interested in DevOps and Cloud
 - 🌱 I’m currently learning Python and CLoud
-- 💞️ I’m looking to collaborate on DevOps
+- 💞️ I’m Open to collaborations
 - 📫 How to reach me sege.timz12@gmail.com

 <!---